tristanplx/Projet_robot/README.md

 -   **`HAL_UART_RxCpltCallback(UART_HandleTypeDef *huart)`**:
     This function handles incoming data over the Bluetooth connection.
 When a complete command is received (e.g., forward, backward, left, or right), it sets the corresponding event to trigger a state change in the robot.

+### Algorithm Flowchart

+The **flowchart** describes the core logic of the robot's state machine and control system, showing how different commands and transitions are handled.
+You can find the detailed flowchart [here](#flowchart).

 ## Authors

 School project for the Mines of Saint-Etienne.